Please enable JavaScript

 Can eczema affect the scalp?

-How to differentiate between eczema and psoriasis?
+How can you differentiate between eczema and psoriasis?

-What treatments are typically prescribed for eczema?
+What treatments are generally prescribed for eczema?

-How to quickly calm an eczema flare-up?
+How can you quickly calm an eczema flare-up?

 Diagnostic